joshfire/woodman/README.md

 The [log4j introduction](http://logging.apache.org/log4j/2.x/manual/index.html) provides a handful of reasons why flexible logging is useful.
 These reasons are valid whether the underlying language is Java, JavaScript, C, Python...

 In the end, log4j provides a very good abstraction over `console` that solves the problems raised above for a reasonable cost: that of having to manage a `Logger` instance per module.

+### Differences with log4j

+* Restricted number of Appenders available
+* Restricted number of Layouts available
+* Restricted number of Filters available
+* No support for Appender Reference Filters
+* No support for Markers
+* No support for Plugins
+* Functions may not have the right signature to stick to more JavaScript-friendly paradigms

 ### Other JavaScript logging libraries